small-tech/site.js/README.md

 This is your private, cryptographically secure URL where you can access ephemeral statistics about your site.
 If you want to share your statistics, link to them publicly.
 If you want to keep them private, keep the URL secret.

-__Note:__ You can remind yourself of the statistics URL while running the Site.js daemon in production using the `site status` command while the server is active.
+__Note:__ As of version 15.4.0, you can remind yourself of the statistics URL while running the Site.js daemon in production using the `site status` command while the server is active.

 ![Screenshot of the statistics page](/images/statistics.png)